 Blowin’ In The Wind is a song from the 1963 album, The Freewheelin’ Bob Dylan.
 This wasn’t Dylan’s first album and he still mainly played covers at this point but Blowin’ In The Wind was his own song, quickly covered by his contemporary peers!

 In fact, Peter Paul & Mary actually charted with the song way before Dylan did with his own version.

 Blowin’ In The Wind is often used as an example of a protest song, posing philosophical questions about peace, war, and freedom.
 American teens in the 60s couldn’t get enough of it and Dylan became an icon.

 In 1999, Blowin’ In The Wind was inducted into the Grammy Hall Of Fame.
-In 2004, it was listed as #14 on Rolling Stone magazine’s list of The 500 Greatest Songs of All Time.
+In 2004, it was listed as #14 on Rolling Stone Magazine’s list of The 500 Greatest Songs of All Time.

 One More Cup Of Coffee & Desire

 One More Cup Of Coffee (Valley Below) is a song by Bob Dylan from his album Desire.
-Since its release, the song has been covered by many artists including The White Stripes, Calexico, Roger McGuinn and Robert Plant.
+Since its release, the song has been covered by many artists including The White Stripes, Calexico, Roger McGuinn, and Robert Plant.

-Collaborative for Dylan meant chaotic for the rest of the band.
+Collaborative for Dylan meant chaos for the rest of the band.
 For example, the violin player, Scarlet Rivera, was spotted walking down the street with her violin case as Dylan passed in his limo.
 They’d never met before but Scarlet ended up playing on most songs on the album.

-Blowin’ In The Wind – Chords & Guitar Lessons
+Blowin’ In The Wind – Chords

 This was Bob Dylan’s first hit, half a century later, he regularly plays this classic at gigs.